LABSIM/CHAOS/README.md

 > - **labsim-base-gcc-bullseye** : a Debian Bullseye Linux distro with a GNU GCC compiler environment whithout SSE
 > - **labsim-devcontainer-gcc-bullseye** : a Debian Bullseye Linux distro with a GNU GCC compiler environment shipped with the desired SSE
 > - **labsim-base-llvm-bullseye** : a Debian Bullseye Linux distro with a LLVM compiler environment whithout SSE
-> - **labsim-devcontainer-gcc-bullseye** : a Debian Bullseye Linux distro with a LLVM compiler environment shipped with the desired SSE
+> - **labsim-devcontainer-llvm-bullseye** : a Debian Bullseye Linux distro with a LLVM compiler environment shipped with the desired SSE
 >
 > actually, the default GAIA SSE is configured to be the v.[2.0.0](https://github.com/LABSIM/GAIA/tree/master/ecosystem/2.0.0) with features `dev,sf,sb`, but they can be configured through theses _additionnal_ args :
 >